gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 1.7 adds the ability to specify fine grained configuration of _how_ certain files should be copied by targeting configuration with “Ant Patterns”.

-Gradle has a unified API for file copying operations, by way of [`CopySpec`](javadoc/org/gradle/api/file/CopySpec.html), which includes creating archives.
+Gradle has a unified API for file copying operations, by way of [`CopySpec`](javadoc/org/gradle/api/file/CopySpec.html), which includes creating archives (e.g. zips).
 This new feature makes this API more powerful.

     task copyFiles(type: Copy) {